EMOTIONAL INTUITION

 By providing a clear visual representation of these complex relationships, the theory strives to serve both as an accessible entry point for those new to understanding human psychology and as a rigorous conceptual foundation that researchers can use to advance their studies of behavior and consciousness.
 Essentially, it’s trying to create a logically coherent “map” of how emotions work within the larger system of human personality and the mind.

 The following categories are interconnected, with some having stronger relationships than others, but none can exist in isolation.
-Some concepts are more concrete and observable, while others are more practical and abstract.
-Each concept helps us understand both the complete system and its individual components.
+Some concepts are more concrete and observable (such as emotions), while others are more abstract and have a more practical purpose (such as dispositions).
+Each concept helps us better understand both the complete system and its divergent components.

 Temperament: The biological foundation for how we process emotions.